Hyundai Palisade vs Toyota Prado

 The Verdict

-The Hyundai Palisade takes 4 of 6 key spec categories and comes in at a lower price.
-The Hyundai Palisade will save you roughly $28 a year in fuel.
+This is genuinely close.
+The Hyundai Palisade and Toyota Prado trade blows across the spec sheet, and neither runs away with an outright win.
+The Hyundai Palisade will save you roughly $228 a year in fuel.
 If boot space matters, the Toyota Prado has a clear edge.
+The Hyundai Palisade adds peace of mind with a longer 7-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions